koajs/react-view/README.md

-`views` | the root directory of view files | `path.join(__dirname, 'views')` `extname` | the default view file's extname | `jsx` `writeResp` | `true`: writes the body response automatically | `true` `babel` | the options for [babel/register](https://babeljs.io/docs/usage/require/) | `{only: options.views}` `cache` | `true`: cache all the view files | `process.env.NODE_ENV === 'production'` `internals` | `true`: include React internals in output | `false`
+`views` | the root directory of view files | `path.join(__dirname, 'views')` `extname` | the default view file's extname | `jsx` `writeResp` | `true`: writes the body response automatically | `true` `cache` | `true`: cache all the view files | `process.env.NODE_ENV === 'production'` `internals` | `true`: include React internals in output | `false`

 ### renderToString vs renderToStaticMarkup

 React provides two ways to render components server-side:

 - [ReactDOMServer.renderToStaticMarkup](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver.rendertostaticmarkup) strips out all the React internals, reducing the size of the output.
 Best for static sites.

 - [ReactDOMServer.renderToString](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver.rendertostring) maintains React internals, allowing for client-side React to process the rendered markup very speedily.
 Best for an initial server-side rendering of a client-side application.

 By default, the `ReactDOMServer.renderToStaticMarkup` method will be used.
 It is possible to use `ReactDOMServer.renderToString` instead (and maintain the React internals) by setting the `internals` option to `true`, or by setting the third parameter of `this.render` to `true` on a case-by-case basis.